benhhack/relationship-conflict-solver/README.md

 # dogs-from-twitter
 I upset my girlfriend on a solemn Sunday during the first 2020 lockdown.
 Being halfway around the world from her, I needed an innovative way to cheer her up.
 My solution was to create a bot which scraped pictures of dogs from Twitter and send her one every hour.

 Seeing as this is a very informal use case, please forgive the lack of modularity.
+To learn how to code this step-by-step, see my [Medium Article](https://medium.com/@twobithack/fixing-relationship-problems-with-python-twilio-and-a-metric-shit-ton-of-dogs-6cd6716dc41a).

 NOTE: To use this bot, you will need a Twitter Developer account and a Twilio account.